School of Psychology

 COGNITION, PERCEPTION, AND HUMAN FACTORS.
 In my research group we are using theoretical knowledge of perception, action, attention and memory to better design the fit between people and demanding work environments (critical care medicine, transportation, military contexts, etc.).
 Some sample thesis topics follow -- many others are possible.
 Ultimately, the thesis topic and scope are decided collaboratively with each honours student.

 1. Prospective memory, interruptions, and distractions

 Concern about the impact of workplace interruptions and distractions is very topical in basic and applied psychology right now.
 Many kinds of safety critical work (aviation, healthcare) require people to manage multiple threads of work at the same time.
 What effect do distractions and interruptions have on people's work, and is there a need for remedies of some kind?
-Theories of prospective memory and individual differences in cognitive abilities have helped us make some progress in the area, but much more work needs to be done.
-Your honours thesis could be part of that work - in the healthcare field or in the lab.
+Theories of prospective memory have helped us make some progress in the area, but much more work needs to be done.
+You would run a study in the UQ Usability Laboratory that examines how people manage interruptions.

 RESEARCH EXPERIENCE.
 If you'd like research experience in our group before starting an honours thesis, or if you'd just like to learn about human factors, you might consider taking PSYC2991 or PSYC2992: see Sanderson entry at http://www.psy.uq.edu.au/current-students/undergraduate/rec/.

 Loading Publications from UQ eSpace, please wait...